DevMountain/Timeline/README.md

 * use the image picker controller and activity controller
 * use container views to abstract shared functionality into a single view controller

 Add and implement search functionality to the search view.
-Implement the Image Picker Controller on the Account Setup scene and Add Post scene.
-Decrease the amount of repeated code by refactoring the similar functionality in the Account Setup and Add Post scenes into a child view controller that is used in both classes.
+Implement the Image Picker Controller on the Add Post scene.
+Decrease the amount of repeated code by refactoring the similar functionality in the Add Post scenes into a child view controller that is used in both classes.

 ### Search Controller